-Have you ever noticed there’s a quirky holiday for just about everything under the sun?
+Have you ever noticed there are quirky holidays for just about everything under the sun?
+If you’re looking for some reason to celebrate, you’re sure to find it.
 My family once tried to think of something outlandish that didn’t already have a commemorative day assigned to it, and we couldn’t do it.
 Every implausible idea we googled was already a thing!

 National Make a Hat Day.
 Dogs in Politics Day.
 International Talk Like a Pirate Day.
 National Crush a Can Day.
 Those are all real calendar events.
 In fact, they are all in September, as is one of our family’s favorites, National Crème-Filled Donut Day.
 (That one’s today!)

 Once a year is about as often as my husband and I can tolerate crème-filled donuts any more, but there was a time in our lives when those calorie-dense confections were standard fare.

 Back in college, we both joined a gym and worked out together two or three times a week.
 And by “work out” I mean we spent about fifteen minutes lifting weights, five jogging on the treadmill, and the rest of our time sitting in the hot tub.

 Then we’d change into dry clothes and drive across the street to Dunkin Donuts (conveniently located on the corner opposite the gym) where we’d split an even dozen — six for him and six for me.
 Chocolate éclairs, Boston crèmes, donuts filled with raspberry jelly or lemon curd and rolled in powdered sugar.
 Yum!

 Not exactly a grueling workout, I know, but I still managed to lose 30 pounds on that plan (all the weight the dorm cafeteria had packed on during my short-and-studious-but-sedentary stay on campus).
 Moreover, after just one month of minimal weightlifting, my muscles felt as hard as rocks.
 Such is the metabolism of a twenty-something!